amrutprabhu/amrutprabhu.github.io/data/blog/2022/spring-boot-fetch-secrets-from-aws-secrets-manager.md

 customUrl: 'auto-generated'
 ---

 In this article, we will look into how we can fetch database secrets from the AWS Secrets Manager in a Spring Boot application to communicate with a database.
 Once we do that, we will then start a LocalStack instance to mimic the real AWS Secrets Manager service and make our application load secrets offline without communicating with the real AWS Secrets Manager service.
-Lastly, we will write an integration test using TestContainers.
+Lastly, we will write an integration test using Testcontainers.

 ## Creating a Spring Boot Application